4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 • Employers are notified about absences sooner, providing ample time to provide backup coverage more quickly and effectively

-• By optimizing shifts and schedules according to operational goals and workers’ needs, workforce managers can reduce callouts due to fatigue/burnout
+• By optimizing shifts and schedules according to operational goals and employee shift preferences, workforce managers can reduce callouts due to fatigue/burnout

 • With schedules that support work-life balance, your business will be able to curb absenteeism proactively